 This thesis studies one class of solutions for this problem: bandwidth aggregation or Inverse Multiplexing.
 Combining multiple inexpensive communication channels to provide a larger virtual link is not a new theory but one that is starting to see more wide- scale deployment due to favorable changes in the economics of bandwidth.
 The scope of this research is limited to Time Division Multiplexed systems utilizing T1 style links.
 The author examines the current state of the industry, offers an analysis of why systems were deployed as they are, and considers a new, high efficiency solution.

 A new Inverse Multiplexing scheme is presented, one that utilizes the characteristics of the T1 system to greatly reduce overhead and increase transmission efficiency while retaining a feature set believed to be suitable for the majority of users.
 A model hardware implementation as well as a software model of the system is presented, along with an analysis of performance in various operating conditions.
 The new system is compared to existing Inverse Multiplexing solutions with respect to implementation complexity, expense, bandwidth efficiency, required equipment, and user experience"--Abstract, page iii.

 Bourquin, Jack J.

 University of Missouri--Rolla

 © 2003 Jason David Bridges, All rights reserved.

 Thesis - Restricted Access

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5121236~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5121236~S5

 Bridges, Jason David, "Utilizing channel characteristics to improve inverse multiplexing efficiency over time division multiplexed communication links" (2003).
 Masters Theses.
 2478.